 Evolution (species in which this domain is found)

-This tree shows only several representative species.
+This tree includes only several representative species.
 The complete taxonomic breakdown of all proteins with s48_45 domain is also avaliable.

 A central role for P48/45 in malaria parasite male gamete fertility.